injoo626/IntroToIM/FinalProject/Journal.md

 # 2021.11.28
 ## Agenda
-- Create a drawing board with one potentiometer that draws horizontal lines
+- Create a drawing board with one potentiometer that draws horizontal lines (success)

 ## Circuit Photo and Schematic
 ![](1128/1128photo.jpg)
 ![](1128/1128circuit.jpg)

+## Reflection
+Controlling with one potentiometer was a lot easier than I expected.
+I need to borrow or check out another potentiometer for vertical control.
+One problem I have noticed is that if I turn the knob to fast, it does not draw a straight line but rather a dotted line.
+I tried removing delay and the handshake part, but the problem is not solved.
+I need to ask this question in class.